alex-bue/dotfiles/readme.md

 Before applying these dotfiles to a new machine, make sure you have Chezmoi installed.
 You can install Chezmoi by following the instructions at [www.chezmoi.io/install/](https://chezmoi.io/docs/install/).

-For one line install and application:
+One-line Installation into /bin:
 `sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply $GITHUB_USERNAME`

-without scripts:
+One-line Installation into /.local/bin:

-`sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply --exclude=scripts $GITHUB_USERNAME`
+`sh -c "$(curl -fsLS get.chezmoi.io/lb)" -- init --apply $GITHUB_USERNAME`

 ## Using chezmoi across multiple machines